tachiyomiorg/website/src/help/faq/README.md

 ::: videolink
 [<MaterialIcon icon="videocam"/> Click for Android 8.0 and newer video guide](/assets/faq_unknown-sources-a10.webm)
 :::
-When installing your first extension and are prompted that your device *isn't allowed* to install unknown apps from that source, simply follow the prompt to allow it.
+When installing your first extension and you are prompted that your device *isn't allowed* to install unknown apps from that source, follow the prompt to allow it.

 In *newer* versions of **Android**, you need to enable **Install unknown apps** on a per-app basis.
 ::::